mtford90/siesta/md/docs.md

 |old|the old value|
 |field|name of the property that has changed|

-`Splice` events have the following extra fields and obey Javascript splice convention of `array.splice(index, numDelete, ... itemsToAdd)
+`splice` events have the following extra fields and obey Javascript splice convention of `array.splice(index, numDelete, ... itemsToAdd)

 |Field|Description|
 |-----|-----------|